AsadEducation/food-sharing-website/README.md

-# Community Food Sharing and Surplus Reduction Platform (Client Side) 🍽️
+# Food Sharing Website 🍽️

 ## Project Overview 📊
-The Community Food Sharing and Surplus Reduction Platform (Client Side) is a React-based web application that enables users to donate or request food.
+The **Food Sharing Website** (Client Side) is a React-based web application that enables users to donate or request food.
 The platform provides a seamless and secure way to manage food listings, food requests, and user authentication.
 It is built using modern technologies like React, Firebase, and Tailwind CSS.

 ### Live URL 🌐
 [Insert your live URL here]